 Your private practice needs a website.
 On that website, you will need to explain that you provide this service.
 Make sure it’s on your homepage.
 Plus, make sure you have another page about online therapy.
 On this page, make sure you describe the benefits of online therapy.
 Advertising is also essential.
 You can have your ad only show in a specific area.
 That way, people who are looking for you will find you.
 Find out where your target audience is and advertise to them.
 This is where the importance of having a niche comes in.
 Make sure you know who your ideal client is!

 Meet Jonathan Van Viegen

-Husband, Father of 2, Marriage and Family Therapist, Entrepreneur, and Coach, Jonathan Van Viegen, MA, MFT, CCC is the Founder and CEO of the Online Therapist Academy.
+Husband, Father of 2, Marriage and Family Therapist, Entrepreneur, and Coach, Jonathan Van Viegen, MA, MFT is the Founder and CEO of the Online Therapist Academy.

 - DO your research.
 Make sure you have the proper licenses to practice.

 - DO have a goal in mind.
 You can be both a coach and a therapist if that’s your plan!

 - DO protect your license.
 Make sure you operate under the necessary authority.